-The state of Wisconsin has a 600-hour training requirement for massage therapists in this state.
+The state of Wisconsin has a 500-hour training requirement for massage therapists in this state.
 There is a written exam and then a $150 fee with your initial license application.

 After you get licensed, you will need to renew every two years, and pay a $53 fee.
 Wisconsin also requires 24 continuing education credits every two years.
 To make sure you have a clear picture of what you need to do to earn your massage therapist license in Wisconsin, start talking to schools in your area today to start charting your course to success.

 All over Wisconsin, the need for massage therapists is growing.
-Between 2012 and 2022, O*Net anticipates a 12% increase in Wisconsin massage therapy jobs.
+Between 2016 and 2026, CareerOneStop anticipates an 18% increase in Wisconsin massage therapy jobs.
 The job outlook may be better in tourist areas, such as Door County and Wisconsin Dells.
 Massage therapy salaries in Wisconsin tend to be in line with nationally reported incomes.
-The average salary for a Wisconsin massage therapist is $34,800 per year (O*Net, 2014).
+The average salary for a Wisconsin massage therapist is $42,510 per year (O*Net, 2020).

 When you begin working as a massage therapist, it's likely that your days will be extremely structured and organized.
 Massage therapists rarely have walk-in appointments, instead choosing to book their schedule ahead of time.
 If you work in a spa or salon, you may line up your schedule with other professionals to ensure that clients get all the services they want.
 Before each appointment, you should spend some time communicating with your client.
 This may touch on the pain they are experiencing, what they want to get from their massage, and which type of massage they prefer.